-There are several basic and more intricate parts that can cause oven and stove problems.
-When just of these parts fails, it can render your appliance just about useless.
+There are several basic and more complex parts that cause oven and stove problems from time to time.
+When just of these parts fails, it can make your appliance just about useless.
 Fortunately, thanks to professional appliance repair services, there’s no need to toss your oven or stove just yet!
-In almost every case, repairs prove more cost effective and faster than replacing the appliance.
+In almost every case, repairs are a very cost efficient and faster than replacing the appliance.
 If you’re experiencing oven or stove problems, keep these common causes in mind as a potential diagnosis.

-If your oven is not cooking your food to perfection, the fault could lie with the element.
-This is yet another part that is best inspected and replaced by the experts.
+If your oven is not cooking your food to perfection, the fault could lie with the oven’s element.
+This is yet another part that is best inspected and replaced by experts.

 If your gas stove does not ignite it’s sometimes a sign that you’re out of gas.
 If you notice a problem, make sure that you open your windows and maybe even a door too.
 Turn off your lights and gently turn the knob to try to light the burner again.
 If you have run out of gas, you won’t hear a soft wind-like noise.
 In case there’s gas coming through but the burner is still failing to ignite, it could be the ignition switch.
 If you know that your gas supply is sufficient but you cannot hear or smell any gas, then there could be an issue with the gas flow.
 Either way, play it safe and call in the pros!

-These common issues can really catch you off guard.
+Any of these issues can really throw you for a loop.
 Fortunately, you can fix them in no time.
-For this reason, many people attempt repairs themselves, but this is ill-advised.
-Not only do quality repairs require experience and the proper tools, but you also need to make sure that you have the correct part for your appliance.
+For this reason, some attempt these repairs themselves, but this is ill-advised.
+Not only do reliable repairs need experience and the proper tools, but you also need to make sure that you have the correct part for your appliance.
 The next time your oven or stove gives you any trouble, call Express.